 What are the advantages of mRNA-based technologies?
 Well, relative ease, efficiency, and speed.
 These are some of the reasons that mRNA vaccines have been ahead of the pack.
 Unlike other platforms – subunit, killed and live attenuated virus, and DNA-based vaccines - all we need is the genetic sequence of the virus of interest, and to determine the target antigens.
 Then, mRNA encoding for the chosen antigen(s) can be synthesized!
-Circumventing time wasted growing viruses (or parts thereof) and concerns about growing vaccine components in cell culture.
+We can thereby avoid wasting time growing viruses (or parts thereof), and circumvent concerns about growing vaccine components in cell culture.
 Plus, the potential for anti-vector immunity* is avoided.
-This all streamlines the science and production, saving time, resources, and potential complications.
+This all streamlines the science and production – saving time, resources, and potential complications.
 If a mutating virus requires updated antigen targets, this platform would be more suited towards pivoting to new booster shots targeting evolving strains. mRNA-based boosters are already in the works to preemptively target new SARS-CoV-2 variants.

 I’m young and healthy, why do I need a vaccine?
 We all need to do our best to avoid contributing to the infection chain.
 Protect your community!
 The more bodies that house the virus, the more it will have a chance to evolve, and the higher the odds of it becoming more dangerous, as we’re already seeing.
 More infectious variants lead to more infections and therefore deaths, whether or not the death rate increases.
 Even if statistically speaking it looks like one has good chances to fight COVID-19, the long-term effects are still largely unclear.
 Those with chronic COVID syndrome (aka “long-haulers”) can suffer from an overwhelming and debilitating list of symptoms.
 And many otherwise healthy young people who were infected, with seemingly minimal symptoms at first, are returning later to their doctors with new chronic issues.
 Plus, preliminary data is showing that all covid-19 vaccines appear to lessen asymptomatic (and presymptomatic) spread.
 So, the more people who get vaccinated, the faster we can return to “real life”.